joschmaCYU/joschmaCYU/README.md

 #### ⛏🧱 <ins>Minecraft</ins>
 - One day as I was playing **Minecraft**, I noticed a group of gamers looking for a programmer to work on their server (if you don't know what a server is, it's a place where people can play together) and thought to myself “I already know how to code in C#, it will be easy for me to learn Java”.
 And that's how I joined [Helvetis](http://play.helvetis.net/helvetis/index.html)
 #### 🥰 <ins>Helvetis</ins>
-- I joined this project at the beginning of may 2020 and it's still going on! 😄
+- I joined this project at the beginning of may 2020 to 2023
-- In this team, we are 5: Wrench: the system admin; Koordan: the builder; Sweet: the organizer; Clim: the modarator; and me: the developer!
+- In this team, we where 5: Wrench: the system admin; Koordan: the builder; Sweet: the organizer; Clim: the modarator; and me: the developer!
 - Our goal with this server is to attract as many players as possible.
 - After joining this project I quickly became **Administrator**.
 The experience of meeting people randomly on the internet and creating a team project without knowing them at all is still stunning for me.
 This made me learn not only how to attract players but also gave me the role of a professional programmer and community manager.
 - Throughout these years I have met a lot of gamers from all over the world.
 Without this project none of these encounters could have been possible.
 Some were nice some not so...